Excessive Sweating (Hyperhidrosis)

 Hyperhidrosis is a medical condition characterised by sweating excessively and unpredictably, often occurring without the usual triggers of heat or physical exertion.
 While sweating is a normal bodily function for temperature regulation, individuals with hyperhidrosis produce sweat in amounts far greater than needed.
 This can significantly impact daily life, causing discomfort, embarrassment, social anxiety, and difficulties with work or personal activities.
 The most commonly affected areas are the underarms (axillary hyperhidrosis), palms (palmar hyperhidrosis), soles of the feet (plantar hyperhidrosis), and face/scalp (craniofacial hyperhidrosis).Effective Management Strategies Discussed in Consultation

 Our approach begins with a thorough consultation to understand your condition.
-If a medical treatment involving a series of small, precise injections into the skin of the affected area(s) is deemed appropriate, Dr. Hans will explain this option.
+If a medical treatment involving a series of small, precise injections into the skin of the affected area(s) is deemed appropriate, our medical team will explain this option.
 Such minimally invasive procedures, when suitable, can provide significant relief from excessive sweating for several months.
 By discussing and potentially implementing effective management for hyperhidrosis, we aim to help patients regain comfort, confidence, and control over their daily lives, reducing the anxiety and inconvenience associated with the condition.What Our Patients Are Saying

 Hear from our satisfied patients about their experience with at our clinics.